ucoProject/UCO-Utility-Pre-0.7.0-Validator/README.md

 ## Description -  (Alpha Release)

+The UCO/CASE Validation Toolkit provides the capability to validate JSON-LD data files against a turtle-file based ontology such as the Unified Cyber Ontology (UCO) and Cyber-Investigation Analysis Standard Expression (CASE).

 Note - this tool has a number of suggested improvements that may be added in the future.
 Among these, the tool may present error messages that could be viewed by some as warnings vs errors in ontological representation.

 ## Getting Started